redwoodjs/redwood/docs/docs/app-configuration-redwood-toml.md

 ### Register Custom Fastify Plug-ins and Routes

-You can also register Fastify plugins and additional routes for the API and Web sides in the `configureFastifyForSide` function.
+You can also register Fastify plugins and additional routes for the API and Web sides in the `configureFastify` function.

 This function has access to the Fastify instance and options, such as the sid (web, api, or proxy) that is being configured and other settings like the `apiRootPath` of the functions endpoint.